abdulbari80/Advanced-RAG-Chatbot-with-Hybrid-Search-and-Reranker/README.md

 3. Grounded Generation & Guardrails
 The LLM is governed by a Modular System Prompt using Markdown delimitation (###) for clear instruction-following.
 It implements a "Silence over Falsehood" policy:

-Confidence Thresholding: If the Reranker returns scores below a specific threshold, the pipeline triggers a "Safe Refusal" rather than attempting an answer.
+Confidence Thresholding: If the Reranker returns scores below a specific threshold, the pipeline triggers a "Safe Refusal" rather than guessing an answer.

-Strict Grounding: The model is prohibited from using internal knowledge, forcing it to cite the provided Legal Context.
+Strict Grounding: The model is prohibited from using internal knowledge, forcing it to cite the provided legal context.

 ## 🚀 Deployment & AIOps
 * **Optimized Resource Management:** Uses Streamlit's @st.cache_resource to manage memory-intensive models (Reranker and Vector Store) on CPU-bound environments.